 Cosley Zoo is looking for hardworking, enthusiastic, and responsible individuals who are interested in a career working with animals.
 Animal Care Interns will be provided with a wide variety of opportunities to gain experience and further develop their animal care and handling skills.

 Responsibilities include, but are not limited to, cleaning and general husbandry for domestic and wild animals, diet preparation, behavioral enrichment set-up and documentation, behavioral observations, and special projects.

 Applicants must be at least 18 years of age and will have completed a minimum of one year of course work at an institution of higher learning with an interest in conservation and animals.
 This is an unpaid internship requiring a minimum of 20 hours per week for no less than three months.
 Shifts must be completed in four-hour increments.
 Hours and days are assigned on a first-come, first-served basis.

 Long-term volunteer and internship positions require a $50 onboarding fee on the first day.
 This fee covers all current training materials and a volunteer shirt.

 Are You a Teen?

-In addition to some of the short-term volunteer opportunities listed above, individuals in grades 7 through 12 may visit our Junior Zookeeper page to find out how to get involved.
+Individuals in grades 7 through 12 may visit our Teen Opportunities page to find out how to get involved.